-How Can I Stop My RV Toilet from Bubbling When Flushed?
+How Can I Stop My RV Toilet From Bubbling When Flushed?

-Now that you know of a few different reasons why your RV toilet might be burping, how can you fix it?
+Now you know of a few different reasons why your RV toilet might be burping, how can you fix it?
 Let’s go over a few basic troubleshooting techniques now.

-Empty Your Black Tank
+Empty Black Tank